carolinesitter/ArtTown/README.md

 ## Summary

-**ArtTown** is a practical and versatile app designed to offer users the ability to search for fellow artists within their area.
-With Art Town, users can create an account, upload content, and interact with the artwork provided by their neighboring creatives.
+**ArtTown** is an app that focuses on the immersion and inclusivity of artists within local and global communities.
+It is a practical and versatile app designed to offer users the ability to search for fellow artists within their area.
+With **ArtTown**, users can create an account, upload content, and interact with the artwork provided by their neighboring creatives.

 ## About the Developer